Site work has begun on a small park and public art project at the southeast corner of Highway 146 and Highway 6 commemorating the community’s history.

 The project was designed by artist Walter Hood, 2019 winner of a MacArthur “Genius” Grant and numerous other awards.
 To design the piece, the artist researched Grinnell’s past, including a visit to the Poweshiek County Courthouse in Montezuma and review of historic plot maps.
 He also reviewed aerial photos of Grinnell at present and visited the community to meet with numerous groups and individuals, including Grinnell College faculty, staff and students, the Grinnell Area Arts Council, the Grinnell Tourism Committee, the City of Grinnell, Chamber of Commerce and a Grinnell College Modern Architecture class led by Professor Alfredo Rivera.

-Construction on the site will continue for the next several weeks, as landscaping continues and portions of the sculpture arrive on-site for installation.
+Construction on the site will continue for the next several weeks, with the help of companies like this, as landscaping continues and portions of the sculpture arrive on-site for installation.
 Residents and visitors to Grinnell will be able to explore the piece in person beginning early this summer.

 About Grinnell College